 Provide your Chihuahua with good strong chew toys.
 Chewing is a great way to ocuply them.
 In addition, chewing releases endorphins and helps to relax a dog.
 Many dogs hold stress in the jaw.
 In addition, provide a good range of other toys.
-To learn about the different categories of dog toys and how they can benefit your Chihuahua in different ways read “Secrets to your dog’s toys”
+To learn about the best type of toys for Chihuahuas see here.

 Teaching new commands and tricks is also excellent to provide mental enrichment.
 A popular game that involves learning is to teach them the names of their toys.
 Dogs can learn hundreds of words and names.

 Chewing is a natural instinct for dogs and has many benefits including keeping them busy and occupying and stimulating their minds.
 To learn more about the benefits of and the best chew toys see here.